rockpat/rockpat/README.md

-# 🗿I let my code speak for itself. -Jakub Wieloch, 30.09.2024
+I let my code speak for itself.
+More coming soon™